Confirmation of Acceptance for Studies (CAS)

 How do I get my CAS?

-When you accept your offer from the University of Bradford, you will receive an email from the International Student Support & UKVI Compliance team advising you to:
+When you accept your unconditional offer from the University of Bradford, you will receive an email from the International Student Support & UKVI Compliance team advising you to:

 - Pay a deposit toward your tuition.
 You can find information on how to do this here.